Profile ( less )

-Direct beneficiaries per year: 125 students, almost 100 local service agencies, thousands of individuals in Cambodia, Kenya, Mexico, Peru and Thailand
+Direct beneficiaries per year: 200 students, over 100 Utahservice agencies, thousands of individuals in Cambodia, Kenya, Mexico, Peru, Thailand, Vietnam.

-Each year, Youthlinc contributes almost $400,000 in water projects, construction projects, vocational training and equipment, special needs services, microenterprise loans, educational enterprises in partnership with impoverished communities in Cambodia, Kenya, Mexico, Peru, and Thailand.
+Each year, Youthlinc Service Year teams contribute nearly $400,000 in water projects, construction projects, vocational training and equipment, special needs services, school and medical supplies, small loans, and other quality of life initiatives in partnership with impoverished communities in Cambodia, Guatemala, Kenya, Peru, Vietnam and Thailand.